Table of Contents

 3.1.1 City Gate

-The city gate is the interface between the Transmission line and the gas distribution system.
-The below-listed equipment may be installed in a city gate.
+The city gate interfaces the Transmission line and the gas distribution system.
+The equipment listed below may be installed at a city gate.

 3.1.2 Gas Distribution Manifold

-The distribution manifold mostly installed above ground splits the gas stream into different distribution lines.
-The city gate is a central location where different distribution lines originate, these lines may be of different sizes depending on gas demand on each axis of the distribution network.
-All the distribution lines are tied into a manifold located at the City gate.
-There are isolation valves installed on each line connected to the manifold, the function of the valve is to allow for the shutdown of any of the line independently from the other lines.
-The manifold should be appropriately sized to deliver the quantity of gas required by current end users and envisaged future customers.
+The distribution manifold, mostly installed above ground, splits the gas stream into different distribution lines.
+The city gate is a central location where different distribution lines originate; these lines may be of different sizes depending on gas demand on each axis of the distribution network.
+All the distribution lines are tied into a manifold at the City gate.
+There are isolation valves installed on each line connected to the manifold; the function of the valve is to allow for the shutdown of any of the lines independently from the other lines.
+The manifold should be appropriately sized to deliver the gas current end users require and envisaged future customers.

 3.1.3 Pressure Reduction and Metering System

-PRMS are designed to suit customer gas requirements and as per the project design philosophy i.e. designed to suit the pressure range it will handle.
-Usually, a pressure reduction skid is installed at the city gate to reduce the transmission line pressure to a set value, the reduced pressure may not be the pressure required by the customers, but the pressure required to convey the gas along with the network.
-Within the network, other pressure reduction skids may be installed called “District Pressure reduction and metering skid” (DPRMS).
-The DPRMS further reduces the pressure of the line to a level that can be handled by the “Customer Pressure reduction and metering skid (CPRMS)”.
-The CPRMS is installed on the customer service line preferably at the customer’s facility before the gas turbine/generator etc. The CPRMS reduces the pressure of the gas supplied from the main distribution line to the required pressure range required by the customer.
-Most gas generators intake pressure is lesser than 2bar in some cases as low as 0.2barg, therefore, the CPRMS installed on line-conveying gas to generators should be designed to regulate the pressure to suit the generator gas pressure requirements.
+PRMS is designed to suit customer gas requirements and, per the project design philosophy, to suit the pressure range it will handle.
+Usually, a pressure reduction skid is installed at the city gate to reduce the transmission line pressure to a set value.
+The reduced pressure may not be the pressure required by the customers but the pressure required to convey the gas along with the network.
+Other pressure reduction skids may be installed within the network, called “District Pressure Reduction and metering skids” (DPRMS).
+The DPRMS further reduces the pressure of the line to a level that can be handled by the “Customer Pressure Reduction and Metering Skid (CPRMS)”.
+The CPRMS is installed on the customer service line, preferably at the customer’s facility before the gas turbine/generator.
+The CPRMS reduces the pressure of the gas supplied from the main distribution line to the required pressure range required by the customer.
+Most gas generators’ intake pressure is less than 2 bar and, in some cases, as low as 0.2 bar.
+Therefore, the CPRMS installed on line-conveying gas to generators should be designed to regulate the pressure to suit the generator gas pressure requirements.

-It should be noted that it is necessary to reduce the pressure at the city gate because a high pressure implies higher pipeline wall thickness, higher pressure class of inline components, hence higher material and installation cost.
-It should also be noted that the reduced pressure should satisfy the hydraulic requirements to convey gas conveniently to all customers hence rigorous hydraulic analysis is performed to determine the pressure required along the pipeline and at customer’s location.
+It should be noted that reducing the pressure at the city gate is necessary because high pressure implies higher pipeline wall thickness and higher pressure class of inline components, hence higher material and installation costs.
+It should also be noted that the reduced pressure should satisfy the hydraulic requirements to convey gas conveniently to all customers; hence, rigorous hydraulic analysis is performed to determine the pressure required along the pipeline and at the customer’s location.

 Figure 3: Installed Pressure Reduction and Metering Skid